ploiid10/stock-app/README.md

 # or
 bun dev
 ```

-## Testing Notes
+- Open your browser and navigate to: http://localhost:3000

+### Testing the Application
-- When running the app please make sure to hit Enter during search
+- When testing the app, make sure to hit Enter after typing your search query to trigger the search functionality.